Prasadk1618/wisecow/Problem Statement 2:/README.md

-# Automated Local Backup Script
+2. Automated Backup Solution:

-This is a simple **Bash script** to automate the backup of a specified directory on a single server.
+Write a script to automate the backup of a specified directory to a remote server or a cloud storage solution.
+The script should provide a report on the success or failure of the backup operation.
-The script copies files from a **source directory** to a **backup directory** with a timestamp, maintains logs, and automatically deletes backups older than a configured number of days.
-It also allows easy automation via cron.

 ---